PRUETT, Christin L

 I have three primary areas of research:

 1. Song sparrows (Melospiza melodia) as a model in evolutionary ecology and conservation biology.
 Song sparrows are one of the most geographically variable birds in North America with numerous subspecies described.
-Birds found along the coast of Alaska show amazing variability in body size.
-I am working with researchers at the University of British Columbia, University of Oklahoma, University of Georgia, and University of Alaska Museum studying the genetics and ecology of these populations to understand the evolution of island gigantism.
+Birds found along the coast of Alaska show amazing variability in body size and populations in the western US show a ring-like pattern of subspecies.
+I am working with researchers at the University of Oklahoma, University of Georgia, and University of Alaska Museum studying the genetics and ecology of song sparrows.

 2. The effects of glaciations on high-latitude biodiversity.
 There is a surprising amount of intraspecific variation in birds found in the Aleutian Islands of Alaska and the neighboring Commander Islands of Russia.
-I am working with collaborators in Russia and Alaska examining the population genetics of landbirds found throughout these islands.
+I am working with collaborators in Russia and Alaska examining the population genetics of landbirds (rock ptarmigan, rock sandpiper, Pacific wren, common raven) found throughout these islands.
 We have found signals in the genetic data that support the existence of glacial refugia in these areas.

 Pruett, C. L., J. A. Johnson, L. C. Larsson, D. H. Wolfe, and M. A. Patten.
 2011.
 Low effective population size and survivorship in a grassland grouse.
 Conservation Genetics 12: 1205-1214.